nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 ## Startup
-Now, when we know how to setup multiple applications and how to run pm2, it is only left to see how to handle unexpected server reboot.
+Now, when we know how to setup multiple applications and how to run pm2, it is only left to see how to handle an unexpected server reboot.

 Type the `pm2 startup` command without `sudo` and it will spill out exactly what you need to execute next: